Lars Jan: Paul Abacus (2011–2014)

-Holoscenes (2014 – present)
+Holoscenes (Since 2014)

 Holoscenes is a performance and installation that takes place in a 12-ton glass aquarium in public space.
 Holoscenes first premiered in Toronto's Nuit Blanche festival in 2014, and has since been shown around the world including in Miami, Sarasota, London, Abu Dhabi, Australia's Gold Coast, and New York's Times Square.

 In this aquarium, performers attempt to carry out daily tasks submitted by people in over 40 countries—including making a bed, reading the newspaper, selling fruit, cleaning windows, and coiling a garden hose—as the tank fills with water in as little as one minute, and drains, multiple times during the performance, simulating a flash flood.
-Performer Geoff Sobelle told The New York Times, “in all of these situations you feel yourself adapt.
-There is a sense of surrendering.”
+Performer Geoff Sobelle told The New York Times, "in all of these situations you feel yourself adapt.
+There is a sense of surrendering."

 According to Jan, the work was inspired by the images of floods around the world, and the idea that the earth is currently entering a new geologic epoch—the Anthropocene—which labels the current period in history as the first time the planet has been shaped by a living species.
 Conditions that some scientists point out in a defense of usage of the term includes rising CO_{2} levels and seas, and mass extinction.
-Jan says he wants viewers to “feel climate change in their guts, rather than just understand it.”
+Jan says he wants viewers to "feel climate change in their guts, rather than just understand it."
 The name of the work refers to the Holocene epoch, which began after the last major ice age, 11,700 years ago, and in which some scientists argue that we are currently still living.

-His Holoscenes 3-channel video installation was included in the group exhibition, “’Till Its Gone,” at the Istanbul Modern in 2016.
+His Holoscenes 3-channel video installation was included in the group exhibition, "'Till Its Gone," at the Istanbul Modern in 2016.
 The work was also adapted as a spherical film in 2019, which premiered at the University of Colorado's Boulder Planetarium, displaying on six-foot diameter screens as part of a Science On a Sphere installation.
 The film, entitled Holoscenes/Tiny Boxes, displays 6-minutes of footage based on the original live performances along with scientific facts, charts, and graphs.
 The work was also shown on screens in the Geneva Conference Center during an event in 2018 organized by the UN Refugee agency and International Council of Voluntary Agencies, involving over 300 government officials from 90 countries.